 Because I live right next to Kijkduin and Westduinpark I usually go there to enjoy the dunes and beach clubs.
 But there’s much more to choose from, just a short drive away.

-Lesser-known beaches of Zuid-Holland
+Lesser-known beaches of Zuid-Holland - the Netherlands

 As mentioned before, many foreigners actually don't know that the whole west side of the Netherlands lays directly on the North Sea, with beautiful dune areas and many wide beaches.